-Chris Smith is a former prosecutor who focuses his practice in the areas of personal injury and criminal defense.
-Chris is known for his creative and detail oriented approach to cases, which leads to wins and outstanding results for clients.
-A persuasive and effective trial attorney, Chris captures the respect of clients and jurors alike.
+Mr. Smith focuses his practice in the areas of personal injury, wrongful-death, automobile and trucking injury litigation, and criminal defense.
+He is known for his creative and detail-oriented approach to cases, which has led to outstanding results for clients at both the trial and appellate level.
+A talented trial attorney, Mr. Smith’s experience, legal acumen, and ability to translate detailed and often complex facts into comprehensive and engaging narratives captures the respect of clients, judges, opposing attorneys, and jurors alike.

-Prior to founding the firm with Morgan Holder, Chris was an Assistant State Attorney in the Office of the State Attorney for the First Judicial District of Florida.
-During his career as a prosecutor, Chris handled hundreds of criminal cases involving almost every variety of criminal offense, including drug offenses, armed robbery, manslaughter, and other financial and property crimes, trying dozens of cases to jury verdict.
+Prior to founding the firm with Morgan Holder, Mr. Smith served as an Assistant State Attorney in the Office of the State Attorney for the First Judicial District of Florida.
+While a prosecutor, he would often try multiple jury trials in a single week.
+He was the lead trial attorney in dozens of felony criminal trials, including cases involving drug distribution conspiracies, armed robbery, manslaughter, and financial crimes such as fraud, embezzlement, and larceny.

 Mr. Smith is admitted to practice before all state courts in Mississippi and Florida, the United States Court of Appeals for the Fifth Circuit and Eleventh Circuit, and the United States District Courts for the Northern and Southern Districts of Mississippi and the Northern and Southern Districts of Florida.
 He is a member of the Mississippi and Florida State Bar Associations, the Mississippi Association for Justice, the American Inns of Court, the National Association of Criminal Defense Lawyers and the Harrison County Bar Association.

 Some cases of note include:

 Personal Injury Litigation:

 - Seven-figure jury verdict in Mississippi state court on behalf of an injured client, the largest such verdict in that particular venue in over 20 years.